mozilla/mig/modules/file/doc.rst

 * **content**: a regular expression that matches against the content of the file.
 Inspection stops at the first occurence of the regular expression that matches on the file.
+  If the regex is prefixed with "!", it will return files that do not have the content that matches the expression. ex: `!^root:\$6` will return files that do not contain the string "root:$6".

 * **md5**: a md5 checksum